SuellenAc/TodoList/README.md

 # TodoList
-Small Todo List project to playground jetPack compose :)
+Small Todo List project to playground jetPack compose :) and other jetpack libraries